PgBiel/elembic/src/element.typ

     if type(filter) != dictionary or filter-key not in filter {
       if type(filter) == selector {
-        assert(false, message: "element.select: Typst-native selectors cannot be specified here, only those of custom elements")
+        assert(false, message: "elembic: element.select: Typst-native selectors cannot be specified here, only those of custom elements")
       }
-      assert(false, message: "element.select: expected a valid filter, such as 'custom-element' or 'custom-element.with(field-name: value, ...)', got " + base.typename(filter))
+      assert(false, message: "elembic: element.select: expected a valid filter, such as 'custom-element' or 'custom-element.with(field-name: value, ...)', got " + base.typename(filter))
     }

     if "eid" in filter {
       if "sel" not in filter {
-        assert(false, message: "element.select: filter did not have the element's selector") }
+        assert(false, message: "elembic: element.select: filter did not have the element's selector") }
       if filter.eid in labels-by-eid and labels-by-eid.at(filter.eid) != filter.sel {
-        assert(false, message: "element.select: filter had a different selector from the others for the same element ID, check if you're not using conflicting library versions (could also be a bug)")
+        assert(false, message: "elembic: element.select: filter had a different selector from the others for the same element ID, check if you're not using conflicting library versions (could also be a bug)")
       } else if filter.eid not in labels-by-eid {
         labels-by-eid.insert(filter.eid, filter.sel)
       }